- About US

 Our commitment to provide each and every client the best possible service is our trademark, and we strive to ensure every client is abundantly satisfied by our representation.
 We pride ourselves on working hard to make each case as cost-efficient and quick as possible, and we provide years of litigation and mediation experience to achieve results.

 Our focus is to reach amicable settlement agreements in all cases; however, we do not shy away from litigation and have argued hundreds upon hundreds of trials.
 We believe that a divorce attorney must be an experienced and effective litigator, understanding the likely outcomes of each issue, before they are able to achieve the best results through settlement and mediation.

-We offer a private, free consultation with the divorce attorneys in our Boston & New Bedford offices to discuss the issues involved in your case and to consider your options.
+We offer a private, free consultation with the divorce attorneys in our Boston, New Bedford and Hingham offices to discuss the issues involved in your case and to consider your options.
 While we cannot provide legal advice to individuals that are not clients, during this free initial meeting we can describe the law as it may apply to your case and the options that are available to you.

 Centrally located in downtown New Bedford and downtown Boston, the Massachusetts divorce & family law attorneys at Wilkinson & Finkbeiner, LLP, provide our clients with the highest level of legal representation in all family law matters.